pan-dora/apix-image-services/acrepo-connector-broadcast/README.md

 The Message Broadcast service will take messages off one ActiveMQ queue or topic and broadcast the messages across any number of other queues specified in the config file.

-`edu.amherst.acdc.connector.broadcast.cfg` is the configuration file for this service.
+`cool.pandora.connector.broadcast.cfg` is the configuration file for this service.

 Deploying in OSGi
 -----------------